 A fantastic practice to protect your garden from common pests while also increasing crop yield is companion planting.
 What can be planted alongside cabbage?

-You’ll be amazed as to how many different plants you can plant alongside cabbage.
-Growing certain flowers, herbs, and vegetables next to cabbage can help it flourish.
+You’ll be amazed at how many different plants you can grow with cabbage.
+Planting certain flowers, herbs, and vegetables next to cabbage can help it thrive.

 What NOT to Plant with Cabbage